 The Spectacular something was "Whitey's Lindy Hoppers".
 Herbert White or "Whitey", the head bouncer at the Savoy, was skilled at drawing together the best dancers from the Savoy to join his dance troupe.
 He arranged performances and competitions all over the country, and got his group into many films, such as "A Day at the Races" and "Hellzapoppin".

 The Lindy then had an audience across the Nation, by which it inspired and influenced other dance styles.
 And it is this film footage still amazes and inspires the dancers of today.

 The Granddaddy of Swing

 "Lindy Hop" refers to this particular dance done to Swing music.
 The term "Swing" is now commonly used to include many styles of dance: Lindy Hop, Jitterbug, Balboa, Shag, East and West coast swing, Boogie Woogie, and has also inspired Jive, Rock and Roll, Ceroc, Le-Roc with regional differences in each dance family.

 Many may say that Lindy Hop was the granddaddy of them all, but that should not imply that no one was dancing any form of Swing before Lindy swept the country.
 People were already creating dances to their local bands.
 The variations in the music and the conditions they were dancing in impacted on the dance that was created in that region.
-The performances that came out of the Savoy Ballroom however, must have rocked their world when they saw them on stage or in films!
-They only had one chance to see a move before reinventing it for themselves, so the moves would evolve and become something new, and the dances would blend to accommodate the new fashion.

-Lindy Hop is pure joy!
+Lindy Hop is pure joy, set to music!